7/7/22

 for combating tough intrinsic teeth stains.

-Any measure to help prevent intrinsic teeth
+help prevent intrinsic teeth

 stains will be worth it in the long run.